Act in Collusion: Distributed Multi-Target Backdoor Attacks in Federated Learning: Conclusion

 \subsection{Effect of Frequency Block Position}

-This section examines the impact of the initial position of the frequency blocks on the attack and stealth performance of Distributed Multi-target Backdoor Attacks (DMBA) across three datasets.
-Tab. \ref{tab9} illustrates that DMBA achieves optimal attack efficiency and persistence with the initial positions of frequency blocks set at '15/20/25', a strategy detailed in Section 4.5.
-Additionally, Tab. \ref{tab10} indicates that targeting the high-frequency region for perturbation enhances stealthiness.
-This is because the low-frequency region carries the primary information of the image, and perturbing it is more likely to result in noticeable visual anomalies.
+This section examines the impact of the initial position of the frequency blocks on the attack and stealth performance of DMBA on CIFAR-100 and GTSRB.
+Table \ref{Table A.1} illustrates that DMBA achieves optimal attack efficiency and persistence with the initial positions of frequency blocks set at ``15/20/25''.
+Additionally, Table \ref{Table A.2} indicates that targeting the high-frequency region for perturbation enhances stealthiness.
+This is because the low-frequency region carries the primary information of the image, and perturbing it is more likely to result in noticeable visual anomalies.The above conclusions are consistent with the main text.